-The Los Angeles Almanac™ is a unique online reference work focusing strictly on Los Angeles County, the City of Los Angeles and the county's many other communities.
-It lays claim to being the first comprehensive almanac* for Los Angeles and Los Angeles County.
-To date, it also has the distinction of being the first online almanac to focus exclusively on any major metropolitan area in the world.
-The Almanac is packed with 600 pages of information culled from hundreds of public and private sources, most of which are referenced with hyperlinks.
+The Los Angeles Almanac is a unique online reference work focusing strictly on Los Angeles County, the City of Los Angeles and the county's many other communities.
+We lay claim to not only being the first comprehensive almanac for Los Angeles and Los Angeles County,* but also the first online almanac focusing exclusively on any major metropolitan area in the world.
+The Almanac is packed with more than 600 pages of information culled from hundreds of public and private sources, most of which are referenced with hyperlinks.

 We are referenced extensively across a wide variety of websites and online publications.
 Among the many sites that have referenced us are: